New Hampshire Financial Distress Profile

 Which New Hampshire counties have the highest financial distress?

-Coos County is the most distressed county in New Hampshire with a County Distress Index score of 49.4 (Normal), ranking #1608 nationally out of 3,144 counties.
-Sullivan County (49.0), Strafford County (45.9), Cheshire County (42.8) round out the top distressed counties.
-Rockingham County is the least distressed at 30.7 (Healthy).
+Coos County is the most distressed county in New Hampshire with a County Distress Index score of 50.1 (Middle fifth), ranking #1594 nationally out of 3,144 counties.
+Sullivan County (37.0), Strafford County (35.1), Belknap County (34.5) round out the top distressed counties.
+Carroll County is the least distressed at 26.4 (Least distressed fifth).
 See all 10 counties at /counties/new-hampshire/.

-How long does foreclosure take in New Hampshire?
+How long can foreclosure take in New Hampshire?

 New Hampshire uses non-judicial foreclosure, which allows lenders to foreclose without court proceedings.
 Timeline varies by county and complexity.
 Homeowners have a right to cure: Up to the date of sale.
 You can cure the default at any time before the foreclos….
 The homestead exemption is $120,000.
 Full details at /help/foreclosure/new-hampshire/.

-New Hampshire scores 38.2 on the State Distress Index (Healthy), ranking #44 of 51 jurisdictions.
+New Hampshire scores 9.0 on the State Distress Index (Least distressed fifth), ranking #51 of 51 jurisdictions.
 2 of 5 key metrics exceed national averages.
-The primary driver is Safety Net Gap.
-0 of 10 counties score Elevated or worse on the County Distress Index.
+The highest SDI domain is Labor.
+County Distress Index details are listed separately by county.
 The safety net ranks #48 (Minimal).